 The Joint Committee considers all questions concerning the safeguards system (as established by IAEA and EURATOM), classification arrangements and security procedures, exports of the technology and Enriched Uranium Product (EUP), and other non-proliferation issues.
 In this respect the Joint Committee also considers issues connected with any changes in URENCO’s ownership and transfers of technology.
 URENCO’s Executive Management meets with the Joint Committee on a periodic basis.

-In order to permit the completion (in 2006) of the joint venture with Areva regarding the Group’s technology business Enrichment Technology Company (ETC), France needed to adhere to the principles of the Treaty of Almelo, through a new treaty (the Treaty of Cardiff) which was signed on 12 July 2005.
+In order to permit the completion (in 2006) of the joint venture with Orano (previously Areva) regarding the Group’s technology business Enrichment Technology Company (ETC), France needed to adhere to the principles of the Treaty of Almelo, through a new treaty (the Treaty of Cardiff) which was signed on 12 July 2005.
 A further requirement for completion of the transaction was to obtain European Commission competition clearance.
 This was granted on 1 July 2006.
-The terms of the clearance require certain commitments from URENCO and Areva to ensure that URENCO and Areva remain competitors in the field of enrichment and that no commercially sensitive information passes between URENCO and Areva by virtue of their being joint Shareholders of ETC.
+The terms of the clearance require certain commitments from URENCO and Orano to ensure that URENCO and Orano remain competitors in the field of enrichment and that no commercially sensitive information passes between URENCO and Orano by virtue of their being joint Shareholders of ETC.

-Additionally, there is a treaty in place between Germany, the Netherlands, the United Kingdom and the United States of America (the Treaty of Washington, signed on 24 July 1992) which was required in order to permit the establishment of URENCO’s fourth enrichment plant which is currently under construction in New Mexico.
+Additionally, there is a treaty in place between Germany, the Netherlands, the United Kingdom and the United States of America (the Treaty of Washington, signed on 24 July 1992) which was required in order to permit the establishment of URENCO’s fourth enrichment plant in New Mexico.

 Do you consent to this website placing cookies on your device?

 You can find out more by reading our cookies policy here.